FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/n_active_active/_index.md

 ### License key

 The Transfer CFT license key refers to a specific machine, and is based on the machine's hostname.
 To allow Transfer CFT to start on both cluster nodes, you need one license key per node.
-Enter the two license keys in the <span class="code">%CFTKEY%</span> file located on the shared disk, one key per line.
+Enter the two license keys in the `%CFTKEY%` file located on the shared disk, one key per line.